bmccaw/scraper/README.md

 # scraper
-A Scraper app using Mongoose and Cherios
+A Scraper app using Mongoose and Cheerio